microsoft/vscode-docs/docs/getstarted/settings.md

 Extension authors can learn more about adding custom settings in the [configuration contribution point documentation](/api/references/contribution-points.md#contributes.configuration).

-## settings.json
+## Settings JSON file

 VS Code stores setting values in a `settings.json` file.
 The Settings editor is the user interface that enables you to review and modify setting values that are stored in a `settings.json` file.

-You can also review and edit this file directly by opening it in the editor with the **Preferences: Open User Settings (JSON)** command in the Command Palette (`kb(workbench.action.showCommands)`).
+You can also review and edit the `settings.json` file directly by opening it in the editor with the **Preferences: Open User Settings (JSON)** or **Preferences: Open Workspace Settings (JSON)** command in the Command Palette (`kb(workbench.action.showCommands)`).

 Settings are written as JSON by specifying the setting ID and value.
+You can quickly copy the corresponding JSON name-value pair for a setting by selecting the setting's gear icon in the Settings editor, and then selecting the **Copy Setting as JSON** action.

 ![User settings.json open in the editor](images/settings/settings-json-in-editor.png)